 This Media Profile shall comply with the Constrained Baseline VVC Media Profile as defined in Section 5.1.1 as further extended in this section.

-Each SPS shall have video_full_range_flag present and set equal to 0 or 1.
+Each SPS shall have vui_full_range_flag present and set equal to 0 or 1.

 Each SPS shall have matrix_coeffs present and set equal to 9 or 14.
 This constrains the matrix coefficients to non-constant luminance Y′CBCR or constant intensity ICTCP, respectively, as defined in ITU-R BT.2100 [16].
 Note that switching between these modes during a transmission could lead to a disturbance in downstream retransmission systems and consumer devices.

-When matrix_coeffs is set to 14, video_full_range_flag shall be set to 1.
+When matrix_coeffs is set to 14, vui_full_range_flag shall be set to 1.

 Multilayer VVC